This is the most traditional of all Swedish recipes, made vegan with the help of my skilled mom.

 Instructions

-- 1. Melt the vegetable margarine in a pot and add sugar and oat milk - heat to specified temperature for the brand of yeast you are using.
-Gently pour down you yeast while stirring.
+1. Melt the vegetable margarine in a pot and add sugar and oat milk – heat to specified temperature for the brand of yeast you are using.
+Gently pour down your yeast while stirring.

-- 5. After 40 minutes, work your dough out on a breadboard, and split into smaller sections.
+5. After 40 minutes, work your dough out on a breadboard, and split it into smaller sections.

 2 comments